hiddentao/wp-flickr-embed/README.txt

 == Frequently Asked Questions ==

-= How do I authenticate the plugin with my Flickr account? =
+= How do I authorize the plugin to access my private Flickr photos? =

-1. Goto `Settings > Flickr Embed` and click `Flickr Authenticate`.
+1. Goto `Settings > WP Flickr Embed` and click the `Authorize with Flickr` button.
 2. This will take you to Flickr where upon you should login and follow the instructions.
-3. Once you've authorized it in Flickr go back to `Settings > Flickr Embed` and click `Finish authenticate`.
+3. Once you've authorized it you should be taken back to the options page with a success message.

 = I don't have a Flickr account.
 Can I still use the plugin? =

 Yes you can.
 You will still be able to insert any public photo available on Flickr.
-Authentication is only needed if you wish to access your own private photos on Flickr.
+Authorization is only needed if you wish to access your own private photos on Flickr.

 = How do I get it working with Lightbox? =